Wrapped In Jamie Border Pattern

 • scissors

-• stitch markers (optional, but highly recommended; this could even be a yarn scrap)
+• stitch markers (optional; this could even be just a yarn scrap)

 Video Tutorials